 - Took a Level in Badass: Before: Obstructive Bureaucrat.
 After: where to even begin?

 - Twitchy Eye: Gets one when he first meets John and Rose again after having killed them two years before.
 (In John's case, Jack has killed him twice.)

 - Unorthodox Sheathing: Keeps his sword impaled in his chest.

 - Up to 11: Does this almost literally when he changes from being a metaphorical Jack of Spades (10) to an Ace (11) when he steals the ring.

 - Victory Is Boring: Shortly after killing John's Dad and Rose's Mom: "God you are so bored."

 - Villainous Breakdown: The last two years of pursuit by PM have taken the edge off Jack's Omnicidal Maniac tendencies.
 Now he's just confused and a little freaked out, and really wants to find someplace to hide and catch his breath.

 - Villainous Crush: Develops one towards PM.
 However, she's gone caliginous for him instead.

-- Why Don't Ya Just Stab Him?: Subverted VERY HARD.
+- Why Don't Ya Just Shoot Him?: Subverted VERY HARD.
 Played straight and justified when he refuses to kill Jade because of Bec's influence on hm.